 The truth is, we don't yet know what Elderhood, this new stage of life, can be, but the first step is to change the lens through which we view aging and challenge our stereotypical assumptions.

-No matter what our age or frailty or ability, we are always experimentation.

-fully capable human beings.
-Until our last breath, we are evolving, and are in a period of renewal, growth, and late in her life and suggested that there is a "fountain of age," a period of renewal, growth, and experimentation based on a new freedom.
+No matter what our age or frailty or ability, we are always fully capable human beings.
+Until our last breath, we are evolving, and are in a period of renewal, growth, and experimentation.